ZeaNa7/api-graphql-knex.js/README.md

 This API is used to interact with a MariaDB database.
 It can be used to create, read, update, and delete data from the database.
 Use localhost:3000 as the base URL for all requests.

+## Tests

+Run the command `npm test` to run tests.

+## Alter table

+To alter a table, go to the folder sql and run de command `node alter-table.js`.